CallMe3Bro/Qu-n-L-Sinh-Vi-n/README.md

 # Student Managerment
-OOP (C++) Project is written in C++ language with an object-oriented programming structure used to CRUD students, calculate course scores, sort and many other functions.
+Project is written in C++ language with an object-oriented programming structure used to CRUD students, calculate course scores, sort and many other functions.